-The National Organization for Tardive Dyskinesia, a 501c3 nonprofit charity, was started by Kathleen A. Shea in 2019 in response to the need for a national organization for this condition that disables so many.
+The National Organization for Tardive Dyskinesia (NOTD), a 501(c)(3) nonprofit charity, was started by Kathleen A. Shea in 2019 in response to the need for a national organization for this condition that disables so many.
 Ms. Shea began exhibiting symptoms of orofacial TD, with burning oral tardive pain, while withdrawing from Seroquel, which she had taken for fourteen years for insomnia.
 Her experience interacting with others with TD and tardive syndromes opened her eyes to the devastation this disorder can cause.

-Ms. Shea has a background in public health and epidemiology, so she has a passion for people and healthcare.
-She has used this passion to spearhead this first-ever nationwide organization for tardive movement disorders.
+Ms. Shea has an educational background in public health and epidemiology, so she has a passion for people and healthcare.
+She has used this passion to spearhead this first-ever nationwide organization for tardive dyskinesia.
 The organization has identified the following services that it can provide to those who suffer from the disorder and those who treat it:

 - Education (for physicians, patients, loved ones and the public) – There is widespread misunderstanding in the medical community that only people with severe mental disorders who take antipsychotic medicines can develop TD.
 In reality, TD can afflict those who take a wide variety of pharmaceutical drugs.
 The organization’s website aims to offer a one-stop online resource to educate about the disorder.

-- Outreach – The organization will reach out to the community at large through social media and through appearances at conferences and seminars to help increase TD awareness.
+- Awareness – The organization reaches out to the community at large through social media and through appearances at conferences and seminars to help increase TD awareness.

-- Community building – The organization will facilitate the building of the TD community by bringing together those who suffer from the disorder, those who research it, those who treat it, and others who are impacted by it through online webinars and social media.
+- Community building – The organization facilitates the building of the TD community by bringing together those who suffer from the disorder, those who research it, those who treat it, and others who are impacted by it through online webinars and social media.

 Our Founder’s TD Story

 Though Ms. Shea began experiencing orofacial movements and oral sensory pain in late June 2018 when she started withdrawing from Seroquel (which she had taken for fourteen years for insomnia as mentioned above), she was not diagnosed with TD until October 2018.
-She had been over-medicated for her severe insomnia and also had taken Zyprexa for some years, along with Seroquel.
-She withdrew from Zyprexa in early 2018.
-So, she cannot be one-hundred percent sure which was her causation drug or if it was the combination, though the timing points to Seroquel.
 She began taking amantadine in October 2018, with no success.
 A naturopath prescribed high-dose chelated manganese for her TD a month later.
 In six weeks her oral movements were completely gone and her tardive pain was minimal.
 She was overjoyed.

 Seven weeks after starting the manganese, on Christmas Day 2018, she began having difficulty walking, intermittently.
 On New Year’s Eve, her uncoordinated walking ability became twenty-four hours a day.
 She also developed intermittent full-body tremors.
 She stopped the manganese that day.
 She had developed manganese toxicity.
 Within three days her tremors subsided, but she walked extremely slowly for weeks and her gait remained ataxic for over eight months.
 She now is cane-free and walking normally.
 She also had difficulty speaking for three months due to the manganese toxicity.
 She is grateful to have recovered as manganese toxicity often causes permanent damage to the basal ganglia of the brain, particularly the globus pallidus.
-When she stopped the manganese, her movements and sensory pain returned.
-She also has experienced Vitamin B6 toxicity after her first dose of B6 P5P, 200mg, which fortunately resolved in a week.
-She is currently taking Austedo for her TD.
+When she stopped the manganese, her involuntary movements and sensory pain returned.
+She also has experienced Vitamin B6 toxicity after her first dose of B6 P5P, 200mg, confirmed by a blood plasma test, which fortunately resolved in a week.

 After starting the process of applying for nonprofit status for NOTD, her autistic brother developed obvious symptoms of TD, affecting the head/neck and mouth with vocal tics, most likely from many years on risperidone.
 He now takes Ingrezza for his TD and has shown remarkable improvement.

 Kathleen holds a bachelor’s degree in Molecular and Cellular Biology from the University of Arizona.
 She has also earned masters’ degrees in Library and Information Science, and Public Health with an emphasis in Epidemiology, from the University of South Florida and the University of Miami, respectively.
 She and her brother both have tardive dyskinesia.
-She is currently writing a memoir on her cataclysmic experience attempting to withdraw from Seroquel, which she has taken long-term for insomnia, to be released in late 2020.
+She is the author of “Catastrophic Withdrawal: An Insomniac’s Attempt to Withdraw from Seroquel and How it Dramatically Altered Her Life”, which was released in December 2020.
 Kathleen is also a veteran of the U.S. Navy.
-She lives in Spring Hill, Florida, near her family.
+She lives in New Port Richey, Florida, near her family.

 Bill holds a bachelor’s degree in Non-fiction Creative Writing from the University of Southern New Hampshire.
 He has worked as a grant writer for the National Forensic Science Technology Center and the Coalition for the Homeless of Central Florida.
 He is author of several chapters of A Simplified Guide to Forensic Science and the children’s book, The Simple Little Salvation Story.
 He lives in Hudson, Florida, near his family.